leotrs/erdos/content/graphs/simple.md

 From now on, we will work exclusively with simple graphs, unless explicitly stated otherwise.

-## Problem
+## Challenge

-For this problem, you need to read a file in the usual format and check if the graph is a simple graph.
+For this challenge, you need to read a file in the usual format and check if the graph is a simple graph.

 The input is a file where the first line contains two integers, `n` and `m`, defining the number of nodes and edges, respectively.
 The next `m`